basho/basho_docs/source/languages/en/riak/dev/advanced/client-security.md

 The sections below cover password-based security for each of the official Basho Riak clients.
-Each example uses the username of `riakuser` and a password of `rosebud`.
+Each example uses the username of `riakuser` and a password of `rosebud` and makes use of a `ca.crt` certificate authority (CA) to validate server-side certs (located in the `/ssl` directory).

 ### Ruby

-In the Ruby client, username and password are specified when you create a client object using the `[Riak::Client](https://github.com/basho/riak-ruby-client/blob/master/lib/riak/client.rb)` class.
-Here is a client object (we'll name it `client`) without a specified username and password:
+In the Ruby client, you can specify username, password, and CA when you create a client object using the `[Riak::Client](https://github.com/basho/riak-ruby-client/blob/master/lib/riak/client.rb)` module.
+For the sake of comparison, here is a client object _without_ a specified username or password:

 ```ruby
 client = Riak::Client.new(host: '127.0.0.1', pb_port: 8087)
 ```

-To specify a username and password, do so within an `authentication` hash along with the host and port:
+To specify a username, password, and CA, do so within an `authentication` hash along with the host and port:

 ```ruby
 client = Riak::Client.new(